Yes! California is in the third year of severe drought, and there simply is not enough water to meet normal demands in the coming months.

 Fines of $150-$250 per violation will be levied against customers who fail to comply with water conservation measures.
 Customers who still do not comply may also be subject to installation of a flow restrictor on their water service.

-A flow restrictor is a special round plate with a small opening that is installed at the water meter serving a property.
-The hole is large enough to provide enough water for essential uses but too small for irrigation and other higher volume uses of water.
+A flow restrictor is a special device that is large enough to provide water for essential uses but does not provide sufficient flow to properly operate irrigation systems or other higher volume uses of water.

 You will still be able to fill a glass of water, shower, flush toilets, and run efficient dish/clothes washers, but irrigation and fire suppression systems will not work properly.
 Triunfo does not accept any liability for damages caused by reduced flows to a property due to a customer’s inability or unwillingness to comply with water conservation requirements during a declared state of emergency.